rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 ## Facebook Prophet

 ### Model Specifications
-Prophet was developed internally at Facebook (now known as Meta) to optimally handle business forecasting tasks, which typically features multiple seasonality, missing data, and outliers \cite{taylor2017facebook}.
+Prophet was developed internally at Facebook (now known as Meta) to optimally handle business forecasting tasks, typically featuring multiple seasonality, missing data, and outliers \cite{taylor2017facebook}.
 Prophet is a decomposable time series model with three main components: trend, seasonality, and holidays.
 The trend component models non-periodic changes in the value of the time series.
 The seasonality component models periodic changes in the value of the time series.
-The holiday component models the effects of holidays that occur on potentially irregular schedules over one or more days.
+The holiday component models the effects of holidays on potentially irregular schedules over one or more days.
 The model is fitted to historical data, and future data is forecasted using the model.
-The model is highly customisable, allowing users to adjust the model to fit their data and business needs.
+The model is highly customisable, allowing users to adjust it to fit their data and business needs.
 This model is a regression model with interpretable parameters that can be intuitively adjusted by analysts with domain knowledge about the time series.
-In the proposed Prophet model, they use a decomposable time series model with three main model components: trend, seasonality, and holidays.
+The proposed Prophet model uses a decomposable time series model with three main model components: trend, seasonality, and holidays.
 They are combined in the following equation:

 $$
 y(t) = g(t) + s(t) + h(t) + \epsilon_t